Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

 Depending on the project type and toolchain, CubeMX provides a linker script:

 - `compiler: AC6`
   - no linker script is generated for a simple memory.
-In this case, the default linker script from the CMSIS-Toolbox is used, but needs a modification: remove ARM_LIB_HEAP and ARM_LIB_STACK as the are defined in the STM32 startup file.
+In this case, the default linker script from the CMSIS-Toolbox is used, but needs a modification: remove ARM_LIB_HEAP and ARM_LIB_STACK as they are defined in the STM32 startup file.
   - linker script is provided for more complex projects (typically when using the CubeMX Memory Manager).

 - `compiler: GCC` or `compiler: IAR`